0xTamil/awesome-low-level/README.md

 Once you've built a basic understanding of how computers work, it's time to start learning C. While learning the syntax is important, don't stop there.
 Pay special attention to concepts such as pointers, arrays, structs, memory allocation, stack and heap memory, data representation, and bitwise operations.
 These topics form the foundation of low-level programming.

 As you learn, try to look beyond what your code does and start asking how it works.
 Where is the data stored?
 What happens in memory when a function is called?
 How does the program access and modify data?
 Developing this mindset will help you get much more out of C than simply learning the language's syntax.

-> You don't need to become a C expert before moving on.
-The goal is to build a solid understanding of the language, especially the concepts that help you reason about memory, data, and how software interacts with the underlying machine.

 - **[The ANSI C Book](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628)**
 - **[Beej's Guide to C Programming](https://beej.us/guide/bgc/)**